kiegroup/droolsjbpm-build-bootstrap/README.md

         Note that using `-nsu` will also make the build faster.

-### **RHBA Stream**
+### **Full build from sources**

-If the purpose, instead, is to build the RHBA set of projects that are dependent on each other, the recommendation is to use the [build-chain](https://github.com/kiegroup/github-action-build-chain) tool.
+If the purpose, instead, is to build the full set of projects that are dependent on each other, the recommendation is to use the [build-chain](https://github.com/kiegroup/github-action-build-chain) tool.
 This tool allows to build multiple projects from different repositories in one single command.

 * Install **build-chain-action** npm tool (node/npm must be installed):